-The five historic Somerset County covered bridges south of the Pennsylvania Turnpike are some of the best in PA.
-They also include the only covered bridge in Pennsylvania with a natural waterfall underneath.
+The bridges in this section include the only covered bridge in PA with a natural waterfall below it.

 Lower Humbert Covered Bridge